-How to Not Feel Lonely and Isolated as a Salon Owner
+How to Avoid Feeling Lonely and Isolated as a Salon Owner

-Being a salon owner can be a lonely affair especially during the uncertainty of a pandemic, so business coach Liz McKeon shares her tips for how to cope when you’re feeling isolated, stressed or alone.
+As part of HJ’s Mental Health Awareness Week, we discuss how being a salon owner can be a lonely affair especially during the challenges of running a busy salon after lockdown.
+Business coach Liz McKeon shares her tips on how to cope when you’re feeling isolated, stressed or alone.

 Research has consistently shown that entrepreneurship can be a lonely and isolating journey, even if you have a salon team around you.
 That feeling of being alone, craving accountability and support needs to be managed.
 If you don’t manage these feelings it can lead to unnecessary stress, anxiety and even depression.
 Sometimes, it will feel like there is no-one to share your load, or the challenges of running a salon, or even the joys of your small successes.

 Many salon owners also report ‘financial concerns’ as a reason for this increasing level of isolation and possible anxiety.

 To prevent this isolation from becoming overwhelming, it is important to put a strategy in place that will help you to manage the demands of being an effective salon owner:

 1. Grow and nurture an online community of like-minded people.
 Social media is not just for selling or marketing.
 Instead, also use it to connect with other industry professionals through Facebook groups and communities, Instagram and Twitter lists.